utrost/SVGToolBox/readme.md

 1. **Initialization:** The SvgToolboxRunner parses CLI arguments and builds a configuration record.
 2. **Loading:** The input SVG is parsed into a W3C DOM Object using Batik's SAXSVGDocumentFactory.
 3. **Processing:** The DOM is passed sequentially through a list of Processor implementations.
 Each processor modifies the DOM in-place.
-    * StrokeWidthProcessor
-    * PaletteProcessor
-    * HatchProcessor
-    * LayerProcessor
+    * StrokeWidthProcessor: Standardizes line weights.
+    * PaletteProcessor: Maps colors to physical pens.
+    * SimplifyProcessor: Reduces path complexity (Ramer-Douglas-Peucker).
+    * HatchProcessor: Converts fills to lines using geometric baking (Scanline).
+    * LayerProcessor: Flattens groups and organizes into Inkscape layers.
 4. **Serialization:** The modified DOM is written back to disk as a standard SVG file.

 ### **1.2 Key Components**